leiferlab/NeRVEclustering/README_leifer_lab.txt

 	*NOTE: due to poor image quality of dark field images, it may be necessary to use some of the code developed by AL to manually adjust centerlines

 STEP 2: STRAIGHTEN AND SEGMENTATION

 Python submission code:

-		submitWormStraightening.py
+		submitWormAnalysisPipelineFull.py

 	Matlab analysis code:

 		clusterStraightenStart.m

 		clusterWormStraightening.m

+File Outputs:
-	File Outputs:	startWorkspace.mat, initial workspace used for during straightening for all volumes CLStraight* folder, folder containing all saved straightened tif files and results of segmentation.
+	startWorkspace.mat, initial workspace used for during straightening for all volumes CLStraight* folder, folder containing all saved straightened tif files and results of segmentation.

 STEP 3: NEURON REGISTRATION VECTOR ENCODING AND CLUSTERING

 	Python submission code:

 		submitWormAnalysisPipelineFull.py

 	Matlab analysis code:

 		clusterWormTracker.m

 		clusterWormTrackCompiler.m

+	File Outputs:
-	File Outputs:	TrackMatrixFolder, containing all registrations of sample volumes with reference volumes. pointStats.mat, struccture containing all coordinates from all straightened volumes along with a trackIdx, the result of initial tracking of points.
+		TrackMatrixFolder, containing all registrations of sample volumes with reference volumes. pointStats.mat, structure containing all coordinates from all straightened volumes along with a trackIdx, the result of initial tracking of points.

 STEP 4: ERROR CORRECTION